squarematr1x/Symbolic-Calculator/README.md

 ![nodes](https://github.com/squarematr1x/YAASC/blob/master/Resources/img3.png?raw=true)

 ### Example 2: an expression tree constructed from input a^2+b
+Infix input string is first converted to postfix (a ^ 2 + b --> a 2 ^ b +).
+Next, the expression tree is constructed from the postfix input.
+The scanner knows how to seperate between function input and variables.
+For example: sin(x) will be converted to x #sin, where as san(x) will be converted to s a * n * x * .
+At the moment hashtag symbol (#) acts as a function token.

 ![simple tree](https://github.com/squarematr1x/YAASC/blob/master/Resources/img1.png?raw=true)

 ### Example 3: simplification from a(a+b+c) to a^2+ab+ac